This post may contain affiliate links. Click here to read our Disclosure.

 We really enjoyed our boat trip.
 We explored pristine waters, saw Komodo dragons in the wild and cruised past smoking active volcanoes.
 We had lots of unplugged time to just relax and watch the islands drift by and enjoy the sunset each evening.

 I think the key to enjoying this trip is having reasonable expectations of what the trip is like.
 It is an adventurous way of getting between two islands in Indonesia while experiencing the sights and waters of Komodo National Park.
 Conditions are basic – bucket flush Western toilet, no shower, sleeping on mats on the deck.
 The trip we chose was 4 days/3 nights, although some companies do offer a 3 day/2 night option as well.

-The boat trip left from Laluan Bajo, which is quickly becoming a little tourist town thanks to the many dive shops that are based there.
+The boat trip left from Labuan Bajo, which is quickly becoming a little tourist town thanks to the many dive shops that are based there.
 After spending a few days driving the length of the island of Flores, it was surprising to see so many hotels and tourists on the dusty main street.
-Traversing the island of Flores was a huge highlight and I will have a whole post coming about that soon.
+Traversing the island of Flores was a huge highlight, so please read our guide to travelling Flores overland.